pizgo/football-league-stats/README.md

     *

 ## Why I made this
-* to practice working with API, custom hooks and
+* to practice working with external API, custom hooks and Typescript
-* to gain insights on how to display data in a good-looking, modern way (this part is stil in progress :) )

 ## Technologies:
 * Typescript